richtastic/ff/src/3DR/wiki/app.md

 09/10 - 360 object scene ~ 20 images

 10/10 - test set of ~ 50 images
 	- (this will require 2-10 x speed ups)
+	- what to do about points at infinity
+		=>

 11/01 - MVP